 If you want to learn the secrets of being a great leader, ask Jill Geisler.
 For years, she has guided managers – from the novice to the veteran – toward success.
-In Poynter-based seminars, offsite workshops and within organizations, she brings humor and humanity to her well-informed teaching and coaching.
+In seminars, workshops and within organizations, she brings humor and humanity to her well-informed teaching and coaching.

-Jill is the author of “Work Happy: What Great Bosses Know,” a workshop-in-a-book that’s helping leaders in all fields, worldwide.
-Her popular “What Great Bosses Know” podcasts on iTunes U have been downloaded more than 9 million times.
+She is the author of “Work Happy: What Great Bosses Know,” a workshop-in-a-book that’s helping leaders in all fields, worldwide.
+Her popular “What Great Bosses Know” podcasts on iTunes U have been downloaded millions of times.

 As a Poynter faculty member from 1998-2014, she helped guide Poynter’s leadership and management programs.
 She came to Poynter after a 26-year career in broadcast journalism and several walls full of national and local journalism honors.
-Jill brought experience in reporting, producing, anchoring and unique expertise in management.
-Jill became one of the country’s first female TV news directors of a major market network affiliate at the age of 27.
+Geisler brought experience in reporting, producing, anchoring and unique expertise in management.
+She became one of the country’s first female TV news directors of a major market network affiliate at the age of 27.
 She built an award-winning newsroom culture at WITI in Milwaukee.
 Hers was a teaching newsroom, where coaching and collaboration were as important as ethics and enterprise; where fun and families mattered, too.

-Today, in her Loyola role and as principal of Jill Geisler Leadership, LLC, she can be found helping other news organizations improve quality and performance through first-rare leadership.
-The long, long list of organizations she’s served includes NPR, NBC, the Associated Press, The McClatchy publications, the Raycom stations group, Schurz Communications, Scripps.
-The Washington Post, the Boston Globe, the Minneapolis Star Trbune, the Seattle Times, the Hearst stations group, the Knight Fellowships at Stanford, and DR - the Danish broadcasting corporation.
+Today, in her Loyola role and as principal of Jill Geisler Leadership, LLC, she can be found helping other news organizations improve quality and performance through first-rate leadership.
+The long, long list of organizations she’s served includes NPR, APME, ASNE, RTDNA, PRNDI, the Associated Press, The McClatchy publications, the Raycom stations group, The Atlanta Journal Constitution, the Minneapolis Star Tribune, The John S. Knight Fellowships at Stanford, and DR - the Danish broadcasting corporation.
 Amid all this, she’s also in demand as a trainer and coach for leaders in professions of all kinds, including medicine, law, higher ed and technology.